-More than \$85,000 raised by giving hearts throughout the community Over 450 generous match partners and donors partnered with CVIC on Giving Hearts Day to raise more than \$85,000 for safety, healing and prevention/ education programs.
+More than \$85,000 raised by giving hearts throughout the community Over 450 generous match partners and donors partnered with CVIC on Giving Hearts Day to raise more than \$85,000 for safety, healing and prevention/education programs.
 This included 19 leadership donors who matched the first \$30,700 raised with this campaign.
-"Giving Hearts Day is one of our favorite times of the year.
-The giving spirit of our community is both heartwarming and inspiring," said Kara Fosse, Senior Director of Development for CVIC.
-"When calling to thank donors for their gifts, our CVIC team and volunteers hear all kinds of personal stories of transformation and hope.
-The calls that really hit home for all of us at CVIC are those in which donors who used our services in the past are now in a position to be able to give back and help others.
-When clients come full circle in this way it's incredibly rewarding to be a part of it - to hear the passion and pride in their voices as they share a part of their healing journey and desire to now help others seek safety and healing as well."

 CVIC services are free to anyone and everyone who needs help, whatever their gender, race or economic status.
 We provide confidential and free services so clients don't risk their safety in seeking help and creating an exit strategy.
 We can do this because CVIC belongs to the community.
 We never walk alone in this work, which means that our clients never walk alone either.
 Giving Hearts Day is one of CVIC's signature fundraising events, second only to the annual Judd Sondreal Memorial Rise and Shine for Peace breakfast, scheduled for May 4, 2023.

-12 A publication of the Community Violence Intervention Center

-Giving Hearts Day
+Interpersonal violence is a complex and expensive problem

+CVIC offers a holistic approach to helping clients move from fear to freedom and educating our youth, community and people who use violence on healthy relationships.

+0

+Healing Education/

+Prevention

 MATCH GIFT DONORS

 THANK YOU to our lead guardians and match partners who collectively gave more than \$30,000 to inspire others to support CVIC on Giving Hearts Day.
 Nearly 3,000 domestic violence and sexual assault survivors benefit from CVIC's safety and healing services each year.
 With your help, we can serve these survivors and more than 9,000 adults who experience interpersonal violence each year.

 COMMUNITYGUARDIANS

 Tom and Brenda Rosendahl

 FAMILYGUARDIANS